 Every year, authors, journalists, teachers, researchers, schoolchildren and students ask us for statistics about hunger and malnutrition.
 To help answer these questions, we've compiled a list of useful facts and figures on world hunger.

-The vast majority of hungry people (827 million) live in developing countries, where 14.3 percent of the population is undernourished.
+The vast majority of the world's hungry people live in developing countries, where 13.5 percent of the population is undernourished.

 Poor nutrition causes nearly half (45%) of deaths in children under five - 3.1 million children each year.